streamr-dev/network/README.md

 # streamr-network

-An extendable implementation of the server-side [Streamr Protocol](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md) logic written in Node.js.
+An extendable implementation of the server-side [Streamr Protocol](https://github.com/streamr-dev/streamr-specs/blob/master/PROTOCOL.md) logic written in TypeScript.
 The package mostly acts as a library for other packages wishing to implement a broker node, but additionally provides a full tracker executable, and a stripped-down network node executable.